MoeinSorkhei/Annotation/README.md

  After running this command, you should see the files containing image names in 12 bins.
 The files are named like `bin_0.txt`, `bin_1.txt` etc. and are located in the `output` folder.

-* Starting a session for rating train images (once the bins are created) - __5 complete sessions should be run in total to get the whol train data sorted__:
+* Starting a session for rating train images (once the bins are created) - __5 complete sessions should be run in total to get the whole train data sorted__:
 `python main.py --annotator [YourName] --session_name sort --data_mode train --ui_verbosity 2`

 * (Optional) In order to visualize the sorted list, you can run the following command: